numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 - Additionally, dispatchers should be written to accept additional ``**`` arguments, even if these are not part of the NumPy function's signature.
-This allows additional implementation specific keyword arguments to be passed to NumPy functions (see "TBD"), which should be ignored for dispatching purposes.
+This allows additional implementation specific keyword arguments to be passed to NumPy functions, which should be ignored for dispatching purposes.

 An example of the dispatcher for ``np.concatenate`` may be instructive: